E-commerce, The Kingdom Goes Digital

 Business-to-business and business-to-consumer e-commerce is flourishing, with SnappyShop, Kaymu, Shop168 and MALL855 among Cambodia’s most popular local shopping sites.
 Last year also saw the launch of Worldbridge International and ACLEDA Bank’s My All in One Mall, or MAIO Mall, one of the most exciting e-commerce initiatives yet.
 The site comprises goods from over 70 companies, giving customers the ability to choose from a vast catalog of products.

+“E-commerce is happening now in the Kingdom, and it’s growing fast,” says Christopher McCarthy, Founder and Partner at the marketing and media strategy group MangoTango Asia, a positive outlook echoed by other industry leaders.
 But despite these encouraging developments, much stands in the way of the full development of e-commerce in the Kingdom.
 Cambodia remains a country where cash is king, and factors such as unfamiliar and fearful consumers combined with a lack of secure payment options have to some extent slowed the expansion of online commerce.

-Hurdles, challenges and opportunities
+Hurdles, Challenges and Opportunities

 A series of stakeholder working sessions, organised by the British Chamber of Commerce in Cambodia (BritCham) and with the participation of over 100 people from the private sector, revealed a diverse array of issues affecting the industry.
 These can be classified into three broad areas: technical and operational factors, socio-economic and cultural factors, and legal/regulatory and governmental factors.